+Class Dojo- This is used to reward pupils

+with Dojos throughout the day.
+All classes

+have a set of Dojos which are linked to The

+Southgate Way but additional, personalised

+Dojos may also be used.

-- Class Dojo- This is used to reward pupils with Dojos throughout the day.
-All classes have a set of Dojos which are linked to The Southgate Way but additional, personalised Dojos may also be used.
-When pupils have collected 300 Dojos they can 'exchange' them for prizes or rewards. - Catch You Being Good The pupil is praised for a positive behaviour and this is then written on a postcard.
+The Southgate Way

+- Catch You Being Good -The pupil is praised for a positive behaviour and this is then written on a postcard.
 The Catch You Being Good card is read out in our celebration assembly and put in a raffle box.
 At the end of each half term, a postcard is drawn from the raffle box and that pupil wins a raffle prize. - Certificates A theme for the week is shared in our Monday assembly as part of a coherent approach to the social, moral, spiritual and cultural development of our pupils.
 This theme is further explored by class teachers in Reflection Time and through the wider curriculum.
 Staff will then put forward the names of pupils who have excelled in their response to these values.
-Certificates will be presented in the Celebration assembly. - Class of the Week Trophy A class is nominated for the Trophy each week to recognise their contribution to the theme for the week and for following the Southgate Way.
+Certificates will be presented in the Celebration assembly.

+Class of the Week Trophy - A class is nominated for the Trophy each week to recognise their contribution to the theme for the week and for following the Southgate Way.

-3. Developing Relationships, Environment and Skills
+3. Low Arousal Approaches, Developing Relationships, Environment and The Curriculum

-It is necessary for staff to put a great deal of thought and energy in to developing the relationships, environment and skills needed for pupils to positively and effectively manage their emotions, anxiety and challenging behaviour.
+It is necessary for staff to put a great deal of thought and energy in to developing the relationships, environment and skills needed for pupils to positively and effectively manage their emotions, stress and challenging behaviour.
 All staff base their practice on the 6 Nurture Principles (detailed above).
-Support in relation to developing a nurturing ethos can be gained from nurture trained and experienced staff within the school.
+Support in relation to developing a nurturing ethos can be gained from the Pastoral and Intervention Team and other experienced staff within the school.